China–New Zealand relations: People's Republic of China, 1971–present

-In 1971, 78 countries invited Chinese table tennis teams to tour, and New Zealand was the sixth nation's invitation accepted, for a tour in July 1972.
-The Chinese delegation arrived in Auckland, then flew to Wellington on Monday 17 July where they were met by protesters advising them to defect.
+In 1971, 78 countries invited Chinese table tennis teams to tour.
+New Zealand was the sixth nation whose invitation was accepted, for a tour in July 1972.
+The Chinese delegation arrived in Auckland, then flew to Wellington on 17 July, where they were met by protesters advising them to defect.
 They played in the Lower Hutt Town Hall.
-The following day an official afternoon tea reception was attended by the Prime Minister Jack Marshall, half the cabinet, Labour leader Norman Kirk, Wellington Mayor Frank Kitts, and Bryce Harland who was soon to be our first Ambassador to China.
-A tour followed, to the farm of former All Black Ken Gray at Pauatahanui where they watched sheep shearing and sheep dogs.
+The following day an official afternoon tea reception was attended by the Prime Minister Jack Marshall, half the cabinet, Labour leader Norman Kirk, Wellington Mayor Frank Kitts, and Bryce Harland who was soon to be the first Ambassador to China.
+A tour followed, to the farm of former All Black Ken Gray at Pauatahanui, where they watched sheep shearing and sheep dogs.

-On 22 December 1972, the newly elected Third Labour Government formally recognised the People's Republic of China, with both governments signing a Joint Communique to govern bilateral relations.
+On 22 December 1972 the newly elected Third Labour Government formally recognised the People's Republic of China, with the two governments signing a joint communique to govern bilateral relations.
 According to former New Zealand diplomat Gerald Hensley, Prime Minister Norman Kirk initially hesitated recognising the PRC until his second term but changed his mind because of the Ministry of Foreign Affairs.
 Kirk was influenced by his Australian counterpart Gough Whitlam's decision to recognise the PRC.
+In recognising the PRC, New Zealand adopted a One China policy, by which it acknowledges the PRC's One China principle, which is that there is one China, it is governed by the PRC, and Taiwan is part of its territory.
+New Zealand did not say it agreed with the principle, just that it acknowledges that the PRC government holds that position.
+Thus New Zealand adopted a policy of deliberate ambiguity over Taiwan.

 Despite ending diplomatic relations with the ROC, the New Zealand Permanent Representative to the UN negotiated an agreement with his ROC counterpart Huang Hua for both countries to continue maintaining trade and other non-official contacts with Taiwan.
 The last ROC Ambassador to New Zealand was Konsin Shah, the dean of the diplomatic corps in Wellington.

-In April 1973, Joe Walding became the first New Zealand government minister to visit China and met Premier Zhou Enlai.
+In April 1973 Joe Walding became the first New Zealand government minister to visit China and met Premier Zhou Enlai.
 In return, Chinese Foreign Trade Minister Bai Xiangguo visited Wellington, seeking to sign a trade agreement in New Zealand.
 The same year, the PRC established an embassy in Wellington, and Pei Tsien-chang was appointed as the first Chinese ambassador to New Zealand.
 In September 1973, the New Zealand Embassy was established in Beijing with Bryce Harland serving as the first New Zealand Ambassador to China.